ikornaselur/notiflux/README.md

 is deployed with the public key, while the broadcaster has the private key as a secret.

-When clients connect, they need to provide a JWT with the topic and scope, signed by the private key.
+When clients connect, they need to provide a JWT with the topics and scope, signed by the private key.
 This token should be provided be the broadcasting source.